 The idea of startup studios is becoming more popular, and with good reason.
 There are fundamental repeatable processes that can equate to substantial leverage when creating a startup from within a studio.
-And the idea that the internet of things is a significant and broad advance of technology in our world is no longer up for debate.
+Moreover, the idea that the internet of things is a significant and broad advance of technology in our world is no longer up for debate.
 It’s not a fad; it’s real and here to stay.
-That said, we still see mountains of IoT pilot projects and far, far fewer production IoT examples, much less ones that are fully integrated and compliant with the organization’s larger information technology architecture.
-By looking a little deeper into why the startup studio model is gaining steam, and why the broader IoT market is struggling in moving from pilots to production, we can spot a correlation that re-enforces the idea of the studio model for IoT.
+That said, we still see mountains of IoT pilot projects and far, far fewer production IoT examples, and even fewer ones that are fully integrated and compliant with the organization’s broader information technology architecture.
+By looking a little deeper into why the studio model is gaining steam, and why the broader IoT market is struggling in moving from pilots to production, we can spot a correlation that re-enforces the idea of the studio model for IoT.

 Aren’t studios like WeWork?

 Think of the team as the mother bird in the nest, protecting and feeding the babies until it is time for them to fly.
 They protect and feed the babies, in this case, by applying knowledge, skill sets and processes that are repeatable.
 They engage in constant ideation to evolve the opportunities and generate new ones.
-This does not suggest they lack the passion of the founder with the laser vision, although that is a reasonable concern.
+This does not suggest they lack the passion of the founder with the laser vision.
+Quite the opposite.
+The studio must curate the management team, generally anchored around the passionate founder, regardless of whether that person is the young company’s CEO, CTO or something else.
 The laser vision of the studio is to breed strong new companies.
-And while the primary issue with many startups is those founders who may have passion and good ideas often lack the experience and knowledge base to know how to go from the idea to execution, the studio model should provide that in spades.
+Moreover, while a primary issue with many startups is those founders who may have passion and good ideas often lack the experience and knowledge base to know how to go from the concept to execution, the studio model should provide that in spades.

 The product makers saw and increasingly capitalized on the ability to deliver “IoT-enabled products.”
-But the delivery of such products generally included the capture of the data coming from the product used by the product provider who, in turn, used that information to better serve the customer and, to some degree, provided additional value-added data back to the customer who purchased the product.
+However, the delivery of such products generally included the capture of the data coming from the product used by the product provider who, in turn, used that information to serve the customer better and, to some degree, provided additional value-added data back to the customer who purchased the product.
 This all makes complete sense, but explains how organizations become ones that “use a lot of IoT-enabled products.”
-But over time, organizations begin to understand that there is a massive amount of information being generated by these products, and if most of that information is owned by the product makers and goes directly to the product makers, they can then prescribe to the organization what data they can and cannot receive.
-At that point, the organization begins to realize the imperative for consolidating that wealth of information into their own enterprise architecture.
-By doing so, they contextualize the information and likely cleanse and enrich it with other enterprise data and external data to create a dramatically more granular and more impactful data repository, by which they can drive better insights for each and every constituent important to the organization.
-But this architectural model is a long way from what you experience in deploying a silo — which is what we get with most pilots.
+However, over time, organizations begin to understand that there is a massive amount of information being generated by these products, and if most of that information is owned by the product makers, and goes directly to the product makers, they can then prescribe to the organization what data they can and cannot receive.
+At that point, the organization begins to realize the imperative for consolidating that wealth of information into its own enterprise architecture.
+By doing so, it contextualizes the information and likely cleanses and enriches it with other enterprise data and external data to create a dramatically more granular and more impactful data repository, by which it can drive better insights for every constituent important to the organization.
+However, this architectural model is a long way from what you experience in deploying a silo — which is what we get with most pilots.

-As the market matures, it will demand the IoT offerings be capable of integrating into common platforms, be they AWS IoT, Google, Hitachi Lumada, SAP Leonardo, PTC ThingWorx or others.
-For many companies, they lack the internal expertise to adapt the IoT-enabled products into their own architecture.
-The movement from pilots to products must come with consideration of the foundational elements of security, privacy and data governance, including what data can be delivered to what constituent and in what form, as well as the delivery of the analytic stack, including operational analytics, investigative analytics, predictive analytics and, ultimately, machine learning.
-A studio approach can bring together a team with this scope of expertise to apply to companies in its portfolio to bring market-ready solutions that contemplate the needs of the organization amid a maturing IoT market.
-In other words, they can go from creating IoT-enabled product companies to creating, in a repeatable fashion, companies suitable for “IoT-enabled organizations.”
-This means they contemplate the foundational elements, addressing the configuration, deployment (AWS, Google, etc.), and other key foundational elements to solve these problems, especially for the smaller to medium-sized firms that might otherwise lack the expertise internally for doing this.
+As the market matures, it will demand the IoT offerings be capable of integrating into common platforms, be they AWS IoT, Azure IoT, Google, Hitachi Lumada, SAP Leonardo, PTC ThingWorx or others.
+For many companies, they lack the internal expertise to adapt IoT-enabled products into their architecture.
+The movement from pilots to production must come with consideration of the foundational elements of security, privacy and data governance, including what data can be delivered to what constituent and in what form, as well as the delivery of the analytic stack, including operational analytics, investigative analytics, predictive analytics and, ultimately, machine learning.
+A studio approach can bring together a team with this scope of expertise to apply to companies in its portfolio to bring market-ready systems and technologies that contemplate the needs of the organization amid a maturing IoT market.
+In other words, they can go from creating IoT-enabled product companies to building, in a repeatable fashion, companies and products and services suitable for “IoT-enabled organizations.”
+This means they contemplate the foundational elements, addressing the configuration, deployment (AWS, Google, etc.) and other key foundational elements to solve these problems, especially for the smaller to medium-sized firms that might otherwise lack the expertise internally for doing this.

 All IoT Agenda network contributors are responsible for the content and accuracy of their posts.
 Opinions are of the writers and do not necessarily convey the thoughts of IoT Agenda.